 WP Offload S3 Lite

 This plugin is pretty lightweight, only 204 KB to be exact.
 As of writing this, it currently has over 30,000 active installs with a 4 out of 5-star rating.
-However, to use the above plugin you must have the Amazon Web Services plugin installed first.
-This is also developed by Delicious Brains.
 Follow the steps below.

 Next, install the free WP Offload S3 Lite plugin.
 You can download it from the WordPress repository or by searching for “wp offload s3” within your WordPress dashboard under “Add New” plugins.
 Click on “Install Now” and activate it.